laytonmusyoki/laytonmusyoki/README.md

 - 👀 I’m interested in Software Engineering and Data Science
 - ✌️ I’m looking to collaborate with Google and great Tech Companies
 - 📫 How to reach me:- TEL: 0759352129 Email: laytonmatheka7@gmail.com
-- 👨‍💻 Backend Engineer at TSCONECT Company
+- 👨‍💻 Software Engineer at genyraGroup Company

 ###